JosephBadua/Liri-Bot/README.md

 ### Prerequisites

-- Node.js - Download the latest version of Node (https://nodejs.org/en/).
+- Node.js - download the latest version of Node (https://nodejs.org/en/).

-- Make a new GitHub repository called liri-node-app and clone it to your computer.
+- Make a new GitHub repository called **liri-node-app** and clone it to your computer.

 - Send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.